sgwood63/VisualizeSamples/README.md

 You need a JasperReports Server running at http://localhost:8080/jasperserver-pro with visualize.js available, ie. the commercial version.

-The base samples that come with the JasperReports Server - reports, users - and are installed in Jaspersoft evaluations need to be available.
+The base samples that come with the JasperReports Server - reports, users - nede to be deployed.
+These are installed in normal Jaspersoft evaluation instances.

-Import the 2 exports in <Git repository>/JasperReportsServer Resources into the JasperReports Server instance.
+Import the 2 exports in "<this Git repository>/JasperReportsServer Resources" into the JasperReports Server instance.

-Deploy the content of this repository to a web server.
+Deploy the content of this Git repository to a web server.